Educational Improvement Tax Credit Program (EITC)

 Step 2: Apply

-CONTACT an EITC facilitator at the Jewish Federation of Greater Pittsburgh to help you through the application.
+CONTACT the EITC team at the Jewish Federation of Greater Pittsburgh to help you through the application.

 jbarnes@jfedpgh.org